 One takeaway from this story is that even the demons acknowledge Jesus as the son of God (Mark 5:7).
 Thus, mere acknowledgement of Jesus as son of God is not enough; we must also follow him and live by our faith.
 Another takeaway is that we should be merciful, just as our Father is merciful (Luke 6:36).
 Our mercy should not only extend to our friends, our neighbors, and those who love us – but also to the marginalized, the powerless, and even our enemies.
 If Jesus is merciful even to demons when they beg him for mercy, how much more merciful should we be toward anyone under our authority – including an animal that cries out to us for mercy?

-46. With so much scripture showing that Jesus supported fishing and eating fish, why do you think God wants us to live vegan?
+33. With so much scripture showing that Jesus supported fishing and eating fish, why do you think God wants us to live vegan?

-The Bible is a complicated text to understand, but the spirit of love, peace, gentleness, self-control, etc (Galatians 5:22-23) will guide us into all truth (John 16:13).
-If we do the opposite toward animals, we may or may not be in error, but if we are loving and merciful to animals, we know for certain we are not in error because there is no law against love (Galatians 5:23).
+The Bible is a complicated text to understand, but if we truly seek God with all our heart (Jeremiah 29:13), God’s spirit of “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control” (Galatians 5:22-23) will guide us into all truth (John 16:13).
+If we bear the opposite of these fruits in our attitude toward animals, we may or may not be in error, but if we are loving and merciful toward animals, we know for certain we are not in error because there is no law against love (Galatians 5:23).

-50. Isn’t it insensitive to compare the plight of people to the plight of animals?
+34. Isn’t it insensitive to compare the plight of people to the plight of animals?

 I think whenever a vegan compares the plight of animals to something someone cares about, the person gets appalled by the comparison because in their mind they take the vegan to be diminishing the thing they care about.
 In reality though it is the opposite; the vegan cares about both things and it is the one who is appalled by the comparison that is diminishing something they ought to care about but doesn’t, i.e. the plight of animals.
-If only people could grasp what it truly means to live without heartheartedness and to withhold your love from no one, all would have eyes to see and would know the love God has for all creation.
+If only people could grasp what it truly means to live without hardheartedness and to withhold your love from no one, all would have eyes to see and would know the love God has for all creation.

-51. Doesn’t Genesis 2:7 say only humans have a soul, not animals?
+35. Doesn’t Genesis 2:7 say only humans have a soul, not animals?